microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/passwordcredential.md

 Represents a password credential associated with an application or a service principal.
 The **passwordCredentials** property of the [application](application.md) and [servicePrincipal](serviceprincipal.md) entities is a collection of **passwordCredential** objects.

-To update the **passwordCredential** property, use the following methods.
+To update the **passwordCredential** property, use the following methods:
 - [application: addPassword](../api/application-addpassword.md)
 - [application: removePassword](../api/application-removepassword.md)
 - [servicePrincipal: addPassword](../api/serviceprincipal-addpassword.md)